vseryakov/backendjs/README.md

   Subscribe to account events delivered via HTTP Long Poll, the client makes the connection and waits for events to come, whenever somebody updates the account's counter or send a message or makes a connection to my account the event about it will be sent to this open connection.
 This is not a persistent queue so if not listening, all events will just be ignored, only events published since the connect will be delivered.
+  To specify what kind of events needs to be delivered, `match` query partameters can be specified which is a RegExp of the whole event body string.

+  Example:

+        /account/subscribe?match=connection/add.*type:*like

 - `/account/get/icon`